Hackers News Hackers News

 ZshBucket’s Expanded Command Capabilities

-The updated ZshBucket variants now use a common JSON-based messaging protocol that works consistently across Linux, macOS, and Windows systems.
-This standardization allows operators to manage all infected machines through one unified communication channel.
+The updated ZshBucket variants now employ a standardized JSON-based messaging protocol, ensuring consistent functionality across Linux, macOS, and Windows environments.
+This uniformity allows operators to manage all infected machines through a single, unified communication channel.

-Operators can inject binary payloads into victim machines, execute arbitrary scripts and commands, enumerate the file system, and remotely terminate the malware implant when needed.
-The C2 infrastructure also reveals deeper ties to North Korean cyber operations.
+The malware establishes connections to a command-and-control (C2) server located at the domain sfrclak[.]com, hosted at the IP address 142.11.206[.]73.
+Through this C2 infrastructure, operators can inject binary payloads, execute arbitrary scripts and commands, enumerate file systems, and remotely terminate the malware implant as required.
+Furthermore, the C2 infrastructure exhibits deeper connections to North Korean cyber operations.

-The domain sfrclak[.]com shares identifying server characteristics with two additional IP addresses — 23.254.203[.]244, a known STARDUST CHOLLIMA address active since December 2025, and 23.254.167[.]216, previously used as a C2 server for FAMOUS CHOLLIMA’s InvisibleFerret malware in May 2025.
-The domain is registered through Hostwinds, consistent with prior STARDUST CHOLLIMA infrastructure patterns.
+The domain sfrclak[.]com shares identifying server characteristics with two other IP addresses: 23.254.203[.]244, an IP address known to be active with STARDUST CHOLLIMA since December 2025, and 23.254.167[.]216, which previously served as a C2 server for FAMOUS CHOLLIMA’s InvisibleFerret malware in May 2025.
+The domain’s registration through Hostwinds is also consistent with prior STARDUST CHOLLIMA infrastructure patterns.

-Developers using the Axios npm package should immediately audit their environments for signs of compromise.
+• Developers utilizing the Axios npm package must immediately audit their development environments for any indicators of compromise.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.